Roll20/roll20-api-scripts/Reporter/readme.md

 If the layer keyword tracker is used the report will be on all token/character pairs on the Turn Tracker as if it were a layer.
 In this case, a layer character will appear on each subhead line of the report to let you know which layer the token is on.
 If you click on the layer token, it will switch the token from the GM/Notes layer to the  Token/Objects layer and back.

 `compact|[true|false]` _(default=false):_ The compact mode shows the token image at half size, and eliminates the second line of the report subhead, since it is not always desired.
 You may have a very large report you want to see better, or you may be using a sheet that does not support the default values.
-Currently the second line of the subhead only references the D&D 5th Edition by Roll20 Sheet.
+Currently the second line of the subhead only references the _D&D 5th Edition by Roll20_  and _Pathfinder Second Edition by Roll20_ Sheets.

 `showheader|[true|false]` _(default=true):_ This will control whether the header will display at the top of the report.